boeboe/network-multitool-web/README.md

 * Upload a file to the server (using `upload <destination_file_name>` command)
 * Download a file from the server (using `download <file_name>` command)

-**NOTE:** Do not run infinate commands as the output is only showns once command returns
+**NOTE:** Do not run infinite commands as the output is only shown once the command returns

 **WARNING:** THIS SCRIPT IS A SECURITY HOLE. **DO NOT** UPLOAD IT ON A SERVER UNTIL YOU KNOW WHAT YOU ARE DOING!